-A good white paper should comprise of the following parts:
+A good white paper should comprise the following parts:

 A budget breakdown is a good way to reassure investors about how you intend to spend the money.
 This will help them evaluate your project plan as a whole and also convince them that your ICO is not a scam.

 Another thing that is good to include in this section is some form of development roadmap.
 This will help give investors an idea of where you see the project heading and reinforce their confidence that you understand the marketplace that you are about to enter with a robust development strategy.

 Again, making this section stand out is a must.
 Key to this is emphasizing the unique selling points of your project.

-A detailed explanation regarding token release and marketplace considerations
+A detailed description regarding token release and marketplace considerations

 This section should also include your terms and conditions or a link to your website where they can find them.